All right, our two Sean Hannity show this Friday, 800-941 Sean.

 I think that the Republican propaganda machine is just as effective, but not against Democrats, actually against Republicans.

-Or we're gonna go after, you know, Director Ray, we're gonna hold him in contempt.
+Or we're going to go after, you know, Director Wright.

-The the the propaganda machine is is keeping us hopeful.
+The propaganda machine is keeping us hopeful.

 And in my opinion, and part of the term, I think we've become useful idiots.

-Uh we're being used for an election cycle.
+We're being used for an election cycle.

-Uh I work about eight months a year just to pay taxes here in Illinois.
+I work about eight months a year just to pay taxes here in Illinois.

 We need that change.

-The interesting part of that equation is Comer and Grassley already saw it, and they they had to get the FBI to acknowledge that they had it.
+The interesting part of that equation is Comer and Grassley already saw it, and they had to get the FBI to acknowledge that they had it.

-Now, if that's true, uh that would be an allegation of bribery, high crimes, misdemeanors, and uh he would be impeached over that, and that's something that he could get convicted for if that's proven.
+Now, if that's true, that would be, you know, an allegation of bribery, high crimes, misdemeanors, and he would be impeached over that.

 But you know that the path that led to that piece of paper is very long and involves many, many people, both those appointed and those elected.